American Indian Center

 - American Indian/Alaska Native students who are tribally enrolled or first/second generation descendants.
 Priority will be given to tribally enrolled citizens then first and second generation descendants.

-- Admission to SCSU and enrollment in the Early Childhood Education Teacher Licensure program.
+- Admission to SCSU and enrollment in a teacher licensure program.

 - Minimum 2.5 GPA to enter the TPP program.